blazin-blaze/BlazinBlaze-BlueMap-PlayerHideCommand/README.md

 # PlayerHideCommand for BlueMap
-A simple command that adds the ability for players to toggle whether their player icon shows on the map or not.
+A simple Spigot plugin that adds the ability for players to toggle whether their player icon shows on the map or not with a command.

 Use `/toggleplayermapicon` to do this!